vitaly-t/pg-promise-demo/README.md

 It shows how to organize an enterprise-level database application, with consideration for ever-growing complexity of the database and queries.

-Database aspects implemented in the demo:
+The demo focuses on the following:

 * The best way to organize your database module
-* How to implement and use database repositories
+* Use of the repositories pattern for your database
-* How to organize, initialize and use SQL files
+* Efficient use of queries via external SQL files
-* Efficient diagnostics and errors reporting
+* Query monitoring and error diagnostics

 The demo includes two separate implementations, with identical functionality: